 You use all the basic scuba equipment and some scuba accessories such as a dive slate, dive knife, compass, dive watch, etc.

-It is highly recommended that you own all of your own scuba equipment, as familiarity with personal gear improves general scuba diving skills.
+It is highly recommended at the pro level that you own all of your own scuba equipment, as familiarity with personal gear improves general scuba diving skills.

 PADI Instructor Manual

 The Encyclopedia of Recreational Diving - a comprehensive overview of diving physics, physiology, and equipment